krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 understand in terms of this representation.

-### The Presence Invariant and the Presence Matrix
+### The presence invariant and the presence matrix

 Let’s revisit [@fig:multiple-support], reproduced below, which introduced the idea of interpreting presence mass as a sample from an underlying signal.